 Shoes!
 Shoes are a detail that many people overlook, but they are a very important part of your outfit.
 The shoes you pick matter.
 Try not to wear tennis shoes.
 Wearing flats, oxfords, boots, or any other style can really switch it up and maximize the amount of detail to your photo.

 Here are a few things you should try to avoid when choosing your outfits, because they can be distracting & unflattering.

-You want to wear something that compliments and shows off your belly.
-If you decide to wear a dress, maxi dresses look absolutely amazing in maternity shots, they're comfortable, and they give off a very "flowy," elegant look.
-If you wear leggings or tights, make sure to have a bit of contrast between your dress and leggings (don't wear a black dress with black tights, or a white dress with white leggings).
+You want to wear something that compliments your body shape and also shows off your baby bump!
+Maxi dresses look absolutely amazing in maternity shots, they're comfortable, and they give off a very "flowy," elegant look that is flattering on people of all shapes and sizes.
+If you wear leggings or tights make sure to have a bit of contrast between your dress and leggings (don't wear a black dress with black tights, or a white dress with white leggings).
 If you would like bare belly photos, bring either a shirt that opens in the front or an attractive bandeaux/bra (unless you would like nude/implied nude photos, but please let me know ahead of time.)

 Remember the most important aspect of your photos is that they represent YOU as a person, so dress to your own style.
 If you need any help I am available to assist at anytime so just contact me!
 Or you can check out my Pinterest board where I pin some inspirational photos that can help give you some ideas!